jsfenfen/pdf17/README.md

 #### PSA: Spaces in file names are almost always a bad idea!
 Maybe you should move it with something like `mv sample\ pdfs sample_pdfs`

+## Tab completion at the command line
+This has nothing to do with PDFs, but folks sometimes don't know that at the command line you can hit tab and it will try to complete the file name.
+Really helps with typing errors!

+So I can type:
+`$ls cl`
+the hit tab, and it will fill in the rest of the path, and it will automagically become:

+`$ls classdata`

+Computers!

 ## Look at the metadata.
 It's not too helpful
 Poke at the pdf.
 There's usually not that much info here.
 It's interesting to see that Stacy Perrus created this on Wed.
 Sep2 2015 using Excel 2013.
 Don't think about this too much--anyone who really wants to remove this from the doc can.